Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 5 Domain 5.0 Security Program Management and Oversight.md

 D. Data subject

 Data custodian is the appropriate role, they are responsible for for data's use in the business including storing and properly handling data.

+27 B is correct
+What does a data steward do?
+A. Create data.
+B. Carry out data use and security policies.
+C. Explain compliance requirements for data.
+D. Oversee data throughout its life cycle.

+Data stewards are responsible for the data in their charge.
+Meaning they carry out data usage and security policies and ensure that data is handled appropriately.

+28 A is correct
+Marcus determines what organizationally owned data is used for a given purpose and how it is processed.
+What data role does he have in his organization?
+A. He is a data controller.
+B. He is a supervisory authority.
+C. He is a data protection officer.
+D. He is a data processor.

+Data controllers determine what data is used and how it is processed.

+29 C is correct
+Colleen’s organization has deployed web application firewalls (WAFs) to protect their web services from being impacted by a known SQL injection attack.
+What risk management strategy has the organization adopted?
+A. Transfer
+B. Accept
+C. Avoid
+D. Mitigate

+Avoidance seeks to prevent the risk while mitigation seeks to limit the impact.

+# 31 - 40
+31.